Fisher County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain a restricted or "occupational" license that allows you to drive for essential purposes.
+If your license is suspended, you may be eligible for a restricted license, also known as an occupational license, which allows you to drive for essential purposes.

-- What You Can Drive For: An occupational license typically restricts you to driving only for essential purposes.
+- What You Can Drive For: An occupational license typically allows you to drive to and from work, school, and medical appointments.

-- IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
-An IID requires you to blow into a device to test your BAC before starting your vehicle.
+- IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) on your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back